Serrin's overdetermined problems on epigraphs: Serrin's overdetermined problem with Allen-Cahn type nonlinearity

 \section{Serrin's overdetermined problem with Allen-Cahn type nonlinearity}

-In this section we investigate the validity of the \textit{conjecture BCNe} when $f$ is modeled on the classical Allen-Cahn nonlinearity.
+In this section we consider Serrin's overdetermined problem \eqref{probleme} when $f$ is modeled on the classical Allen-Cahn nonlinearity.
 More precisely, we deal with a family of nonlinearities $f$, already considered in \cite{ww}, which we will call \textit{specified Allen-Cahn-type nonlinearities}.

 A function $f$ is a \textit{specified Allen-Cahn-type nonlinearity} if the function

 belongs to $C^{2}([0,+\infty))$ and satisfies the following conditions : \begin{itemize}

 \item[$\mathtt{W}1$)] $W \geq 0$, $W(1)=0 \,$ and $\, W>0 \, \text{ in } \, [0,1)$;